kaileh57/Kailehs-Coding-Essentials/README.md

 # Kailehs Coding Essentials
 My inspiration to make this was to learn the process of creating a macropad to move on to a more complex project, such as a keyboard.
 I've also wanted one of those StackOverflow copy paste keyboards FOREVER, but have never really had a chance to get one.
 The macropad will likely end up with a variety of configs based on the app, and should make it easier to perform common tasks as I do more development!!

+Note: The enclosure is transparent; I just didn't know how to model that in CAD.
+If all that can be printed is opaque, that's fine.
+I can probably get a second case sourced at some point in the future, one I have a working prototype.

 # BOM:
 - 3x Cherry MX Switches
 - 2x SK6812 MINI Leds